1971 Australian Formula 2 Championship

 The 1971 Australian Formula 2 Championship was a CAMS sanctioned motor racing title for drivers of Australian Formula 2 racing cars.
 It was the fifth Australian Formula 2 Championship.

+The championship was won by Henk Woelders driving an Elfin 600C Waggott.

 Calendar

 The championship was contested over a six heat series with one race per heat.
 Heats were staged concurrently with those of the 1971 Australian Drivers' Championship which was open to drivers of both Australian Formula 1 and Australian Formula 2 cars.